LauraGrenier93/quiz/README.md

 * Install all [NPM](https://www.npmjs.com/) and all the npm packages you need for this project => ``` npm i ```
 * To launch the API => ``` npm start ```
 * Go to your broswer, at the http://localhost:<PORT_you_put_in_your_.env.back>/v1

+## Putting the project online

+the project has been posted on heroku: https://quizzes-test.herokuapp.com/